 When I was a kid, my family spent our summer vacation in Eastham on the outer Cape, where my dad and I regularly fished the gentle estuaries inside Nauset’s barrier beach.
-We’d hop into a tiny, borrowed Boston Whaler, then motor up to the top of Town Cove to buy boxes of seaweed-packed sand worms, the best-suited bait for luring hungry flounder and fluke from the sea floor.
+We’d hop into a tiny, borrowed Boston Whaler, then motor up to the top of Town Cove in Orleans to buy boxes of seaweed-packed sand worms, the best-suited bait for luring hungry flounder and fluke from the sea floor.
 We’d drop our baited lines, bounce the weighted hooks across the sandy bottom and wait, every tiny nibble a sign that the fish were down there—just be patient, and they will come.

 My dad did most of the work.
 He’d bait my rod (when you’re nine, sand worms are gross, and they bite!), and if I had a fish on my line, he’d hold it steady and take it off the hook, chasing after it if it flopped frantically around the bottom of the boat.
-Some days we didn’t catch anything at all, but we were often successful enough to feed our extended vacationing family on 4 or 5 nice, fat flounder.
+Some days we didn’t catch anything at all, but we were often successful enough to feed our extended vacationing family on four or five nice, fat flounder.

 Once we were home, my dad would stand over the sink and clean our catch, rinsing blood and guts away and trimming fins and gills, a business he learned from his mother when he was a kid camping in Northern California, fishing for river trout.
 Even now, when I'm breaking down a large fish or gutting a small one, that sweet, mineral scent of fish blood and innards takes me back to those afternoons watching Dad and his skilled knife work, and I feel a strange kindred link to my late grandmother, through a lesson on fish gutting, passed down from mother to son to daughter.

-I loved those early days on the water—and the resulting meals even more—and I learned over those years that one of the great pleasures (and luxuries) of living by the sea is knowing that right there, swimming along under your gently rocking boat, is the freshest, and freest meal of all.
-As long as you’re in the right spot, at the right tide, and have time and patience aplenty, the sea will provide you with a delicious, and sustainable, reward.
+I loved those early days on the water—and the resulting meals even more—and I learned over those years that one of the great pleasures (and luxuries) of living by the sea is knowing that right there, swimming along under your gently rocking boat, is the freshest and freest meal of all.
+As long as you’re in the right spot, at the right tide and have time and patience aplenty, the sea will provide you with a delicious, and sustainable, reward.

-I still spend my summers on the Cape, but now I explore a different marine landscape: the bays and salt ponds of Vineyard Sound.
+I still spend my summers on the Cape, but now I explore a different marine landscape: the bays and salt ponds of Nantucket Sound.
 My family likes to fish together most weekends, beginning in late May, grabbing rods after supper when the moon is bright, casting into a ripping channel from the beach or the end of the jetty.
 When the massive (and often elusive, to us) striped bass is running, it’s our prime target, but with a 28-inch allowable minimum we rarely catch any big enough to keep on our nighttime forays.

 So some weekends, we plan ahead and leave at the crack of dawn, packing coffee and breakfast to take aboard the boat in search of strong currents and rip tides, a stripers’ favorite habitat.
-In May and June, we get to fish with my husband’s uncle, a marine biologist from Auckland who comes every year to work at the Woods Hole Oceanographic Institute, and can identify just about everything in the sea.
-He’s an expert with a filet knife, knows the most humane way to kill a fish, and how that practice will affect its flavor once cooked.
-From him we learned the transformative power of bleeding a bluefish right after it’s caught: what’s so often considered an off-putting, oily, and “fishy” fish, is rendered delicate and mild with this quick trick, leaving a flavor and texture more akin to sea bass than sardines.
+In May and June we get to fish with my husband’s uncle, a marine biologist from Auckland who comes every year to work at the Woods Hole Oceanographic Institute, and can identify just about everything in the sea.
+He’s an expert with a filet knife, knows the most humane way to kill a fish and how that practice will affect its flavor once cooked.
+From him we learned the transformative power of bleeding a bluefish right after it’s caught: What’s so often considered an off-putting, oily, and “fishy” fish, is rendered delicate and mild with this quick trick, leaving a flavor and texture more akin to sea bass than sardines.
 It’s changed our opinion of the mighty bluefish forever.

 I’d say once or twice a summer someone lands a “keeper” striped bass or a big, glistening blue, and as soon as it’s reeled in we’re already planning how we’ll cook it and what garden vegetables will go best on the side.
 Those are the lucky days.
 Generally, though, we’ll go home with the easy catch, species often derided as “trash fish” since they’re less sexy than the prized striper and not as much fun to fight on the line as a blue.
-However, scup (also called porgy or sea bream), black sea bass, and even the unsightly—but delicious—sea robin and dogfish (a small, local shark) are all excellent eating once you know how to handle them.
+However, scup (also called porgy or sea bream), black sea bass and even the unsightly—but delicious—sea robin and dogfish (a small, local shark) are all excellent eating once you know how to handle them.

 We cook what we catch, but on days when we return to shore empty handed, chances are pretty good that Mr. Bliss—our neighbor and fisherman extraordinaire—will have dropped by with an “extra” bluefish or two, so fish is on the table at least once a week all season long.
 If we’re cooking the spoils of a large striper or bluefish, it’s always fileted and usually grilled, doused in a sauce of chopped garden herbs and lemon, heads and frames reserved for stock.
-But the smaller species, the “pan-sized” fish like scup and black bass, are best roasted whole (well-scaled and gutted), since cutting around all those bones, fins, and spines is pretty difficult for an amateur fish cutter, no matter how sharp the knife.
+But the smaller species, the “pan-sized” fish like scup and black bass, are best roasted whole (well-scaled and gutted), since cutting around all those bones, fins and spines is pretty difficult for an amateur fish cutter, no matter how sharp the knife.
 Plus, the meat is much easier to extract from the skeleton once cooked—the bones just lift away from the meat!
-When you cook it on the bone, you’ll actually get a better yield per fish, not to mention the delectable cheek and head meat, and an easy rich stock made with the leftover frames.
+When you cook it on the bone, you’ll actually get a better yield per fish, not to mention the delectable cheek and head meat and an easy, rich stock made with the leftover frames.

-Most of all, cooking fish on the bone just tastes better, and is practically foolproof, with a short blast in a hot oven and little chance of overcooking, even if you leave it for 10 or 20 extra seconds under the heat.
+Most of all, cooking fish on the bone just tastes better and is practically foolproof, with a short blast in a hot oven and little chance of overcooking, even if you leave it for 10 or 20 extra seconds under the heat.
 Try that with a thin filet!
 Sure, a boneless filet of fish is easy to cook, and it benefits from being, well, boneless—but it’s the bones that give the fish so much flavor!
 And aesthetically speaking, no boneless filet can match the sight of a clear-eyed, silvery whole fish, stuffed with lemon and herbs and glistening with oil, ready for the oven or grill.
 It’s simply gorgeous.

 When I set out to write this story about whole fish cookery, I had in mind to connect “nose-to-tail” eating back to fish, and to point out that the local food movement—both in restaurants and home kitchens—has wholeheartedly embraced eating the whole animal when it comes to barnyard livestock, so why shouldn’t fish get the same treatment?
-(If the often picked-clean cooler of organ meat, bones, and offal at my meat CSA is any indication, people are not squeamish about the wiggly bits; they’re not just ordering fried pigs’ tails and headcheese at their favorite restaurants, but also cooking with kidneys, marrow bones, and livers at home.)
-With fish, I wanted to prove, we could do the same thing—and eat sustainably at the same time—by buying a locally-caught fish, cooking it whole, and using nearly every part of the animal.
-We could support local fisheries, eat the freshest catch available, and savor every bit of it, using the remainders to make a collagen–rich stock for soup and chowder.
+(If the often picked-clean cooler of organ meat, bones and offal at my meat CSA is any indication, people are not squeamish about the wiggly bits; they’re not just ordering fried pigs’ tails and headcheese at their favorite restaurants, but also cooking with kidneys, marrow bones and livers at home.)
+With fish, I wanted to prove, we could do the same thing—and eat sustainably at the same time—by buying a locally-caught fish, cooking it whole and using nearly every part of the animal.
+We could support local fisheries, eat the freshest catch available and savor every bit of it, using the remainders to make a collagen–rich stock for soup and chowder.